Generative methods for sampling transition paths in molecular dynamics: Discussion and perspectives

 The results presented in this work suggest that reinforcement learning provides a way to sample transition paths by finding some biasing force field guiding the system in its excursion out of~$A$ and into~$B$.
 Approaches based on generative methods such as variational autoencoders are intrinsically more limited, especially given that they need a database of transition paths to start with.
 Even when such a database is available, the generation of new paths may be cumbersome as this requires a large latent space with some structure to reproduce the temporal organization of the components of the latent variables.

-While writing up this work, we became aware of recent works in the computational statistical physics community making use of reinforcement learning and neural networks to construct effective biases and favor otherwise unlikely transitions (in particular, one work where reinforcement learning is used to obtain transition paths but not using neural networks~\cite{DRGL21}, and one work making use of neural networks to compute rare events but not in the reinforcement learning context~\cite{YTR22}).
+While writing up this work, we became aware of recent works in the computational statistical physics community making use of reinforcement learning and neural networks to construct effective biases and favor otherwise unlikely transitions, which is particularly useful when computing large deviations rate functionals~\cite{WT20,RMG21,DRGL21,YTR22,GRG22,CTW22}.
 We believe that further efforts are required to better understand various choices in the reinforcement learning procedure, in particular the reward function.
 From a theoretical perspective, this calls for a better understanding of the links between reinforcement learning and optimal importance sampling in path space (see for instance~\cite[Section~6.2]{lelievre_stoltz_2016} and references therein).

-\paragraph{Acknowledgements.} We thank Yannis Pantazis (FORTH) for stimulating discussions and preliminary attempts on the generation of transition paths in molecular dynamics.
+\paragraph{Acknowledgements.} We thank Yannis Pantazis (FORTH) for stimulating discussions and preliminary attempts on the generation of transition paths in molecular dynamics; as well as Wei Zhang (FU Berlin) and the referees for their relevants comments on the initial version of this work.
 I.S. gratefully acknowledges financial support from Université Mohammed VI Polytechnique.
-The work of T.L. and G.S. project is funded in part by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 810367).
+The work of T.L. and G.S. is funded in part by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 810367).